 The Pritchard Lecture Series in Human Nutrition is sponsored by the Klingenstein Pritchard Scholarship Program and is dedicated to human nutrition, from conception through weaning onto adulthood and honors those who have made significant contributions to human nutrition.
 This on-campus lecture is open to the Cornell community and the public, free of charge.
 No registration is required for this event.

-The 2020 Pritchard Lecture Series in Human Nutrition will take place on Monday, February 17, 2020 at 4:00pm in 100 Savage Hall.
-Our guest speaker will be David, Eide, PhD.
+The 2020 Pritchard Lecture Series in Human Nutrition took place on Monday, February 17, 2020 at 4:00pm in 100 Savage Hall with guest speaker David, Eide, PhD.

 "Meeting your quota: The cellular economy of zinc"